-Prior medications are considered any medications stopped prior to the date of the first dose of study drug.
-Only prior medications/procedures (of clinically significant or ongoing medical conditions) within 28 days of time of signature on the ICF should be recorded.
+Prior medications are defined as all medications that were started before the date of the first dose of study drug.
+Only prior medications/procedures (of clinically significant or ongoing medical conditions) within 28 days of the time of signature on the ICF should be recorded.
 All NSCLC-related prior medications/procedures (including radiation therapy) should be recorded regardless of time.

-Concomitant medications and procedures are considered any medications or procedures that were taken on or after the date of the first dose of study drug.
+Concomitant medications are considered any medications that were taken on or after the date of the first dose of study drug and on or before 28 days after the last dose of study drug.
 All subjects will have concomitant medications and procedures (including radiation therapy) recorded from the time of signature on the ICF until the 28-day Follow-up Visit, for conditions that are clinically significant or ongoing.
 During the Follow-up Period only NSCLC-associated concomitant medications/procedures (including radiation therapy) will be recorded, ie, subsequent-line(s) of anti-cancer therapy.